broadinstitute/wfl/docs/md/modules-sg.md

 However,
 WFL adds some extra outputs
-to support the Broad Genomics Platform (GP), and to preserve analysis provenence and support data discovery.
+to support the Broad Genomics Platform (GP), and to preserve analysis provenance and support data discovery.

 ### use of Clio